 - Data formatting.
 Converting a CSV to a specific format is deterministic and verifiable

 - Scheduled maintenance.
-Clearing caches, archiving old records, running backups
+Archiving old records or running backups

 The common thread: these actions are low-risk, reversible, and do not involve external communication.
 For everything else, some level of oversight is worth the minimal time investment.